Accueil » Tips » Skipping dinner: a dietitian’s view

 Positive effects on metabolic health

-Other positive effects are associated with it, such as the improvement of insulin sensitivity and fasting blood glucose, according to this study conducted on prediabetic men.
+Other positive effects are associated with it, such as improved insulin sensitivity and fasting blood glucose, according to this study conducted on prediabetic men.

-Overall, it also optimizes the protection of the cardiovascular system: skipping dinner enables a better lipid profile, a regulation of blood pressure and heart rate.
+Overall, it also optimizes the protection of the cardiovascular system: skipping dinner allows a better lipid profile, regulation of blood pressure and heart rate.

 An improvement in sleep quality